xStarbound/xStarbound/doc/lua/player.md

 #### `void` player.interact(`String` interactionType, `Json` config, [`EntityId` sourceEntityId])

 Triggers an interact action on the player as if the player had initiated an interaction and the result had returned the specified interaction type and configuration.
 Can be used to e.g. open GUI windows normally triggered by player interaction with entities.

+If the interaction would open any GUI for a secondary player, the interaction is "queued" until that player becomes primary or cleared upon disconnection.

 ---